 Estate planning is a sensitive, personal issue that can involve your spouse, children, members of your family and your financial and tax advisors.
 By making your estate plan, you can take care of the needs of your spouse and family members as well as remember the causes and charities that you hold dear.

-There are several ways you can remember Iona College in your estate plans.
+There are several ways you can remember Iona University in your estate plans.
 Many of them can help you and your family.

-If you are 70 ½ or older, you can save on taxes by making a Qualified Charitable Distribution from your IRA (QCD), also known as an IRA rollover gift, directly to Iona College.
+If you are 70 ½ or older, you can save on taxes by making a Qualified Charitable Distribution from your IRA (QCD), also known as an IRA rollover gift, directly to Iona University.

 IRA gifts do not count toward your taxable income, and — unlike a regular IRA withdrawal — they do not run the risk of moving you into a higher income tax bracket.